How user authentication works with passkeys

 Complete the Passkeys Demo

-Once you have tried the cross-device/cross-platform login flow, you can learn how to delete passkeys and complete this demo.
+Once you have tried out using synced passkeys, you can learn how to delete passkeys and complete this demo.
 Alternatively, you can also delete all your demo data now.